 - Distortion or unclear vision when a person looks into the periphery of the lens.

-- Wearing the progressive lens for the 1st time requires an adaption period of about two weeks for the visual mind to adjust to the optics of the lens.
+- An adaption period of about 2 weeks is needed for the visual mind to adjust to the optics of the lens.